sleepyjaree/cdp/source/COMP170/organization.rst

 Exam dates
 ++++++++++
-The final exam will be a take-home assignment.
-It will become available on Sakai at 9 AM on 4/24/20 and due at 11 AM on  5/1/20 (subject to change).

 The midterm exam will be  an in-class, open book, open notes, open web test.
 It will be conducted during class hours on Wednesday, February 26, 2020.

+The final exam will be an in-class, open book, open notes, open web test.
+It will be conducted 9 AM - 11 AM on Friday, May 1, 2020.

 .. include:: ../shared/studentHours.rst